zarigata/PoorCraft/docs/MANUAL_TESTING_GUIDE.md

 - [ ] Fly mode (F) toggles correctly
 - [ ] Collision detection works
 - [ ] Gravity works in survival mode

+#### Mouse Wheel Hotbar Selection
+- [ ] **In-Game** – Enter a survival world with no overlays open.
+Scroll the mouse wheel up/down and confirm the hotbar selector moves accordingly with no skipped slots.
+- [ ] **Menus & Overlays** – Open the pause menu, inventory, chat, and console individually.
+Scroll the wheel and verify the hotbar does **not** change while the visible screen scrolls as expected.
+- [ ] **Settings Menu** – Open Settings → Controls.
+Use the mouse wheel to scroll long lists and confirm list position updates smoothly without affecting gameplay hotbar selection when you return in-game.

 ### Block Interaction
 - [ ] Left-click breaks blocks